Search

 • How?

-Start getting into the habit of asking them much more often – literally on each and every page.
+Start getting into the habit of asking these core questions much more often – literally on each and every page.

 • What is the author’s intention or agenda?